thom1178/Default-Risk/README.md

 because students are primarily either in deferment or on a grace period while in school.
 The biggest contributing factor to the outcome of default is the loan balance.
 Overwhelmingly, a higher balance increased the odds of default over a lower balance.
-This effect is seen as an expected 83% increase in odds of default for every $100 increase in balance.
+This effect is seen as an expected 83% increase in odds of default for every $100 increase in balance